asimmon/marionette/README.md

 You can mix these modifiers.
 Here we will create an single array property `library.Header` with these images:
 * `header_gs_0.85_0.png` (first item of the array, grayscaled with a 0.85 threshold),
 * `header_gs_0.9_1.png` (second item of the array, grayscaled with a 0.9 threshold),
-* `header_2.png` (second and last item of the array, keep original colors with and use default threshold).
+* `header_2.png` (third and last item of the array, keep original colors with and use default threshold).

 ## ✍ Manually creating image and text elements